unik-name/unikname-network-delegates-website/docs/delegates/db89cd74724bd13815e244aa84de0daf35ca1ad3b0fd317d0dc51f1985df4866/README.md

 I am hoping I can count on your support!
 Thank you for taking the time to read this proposal.

+Update: Delegate arktoshi was just voted into the top 23 delegates (Individual)!
+I would like to thank all my voters for the trust that you give me!
+Especially I would like to thank mtaylan, who shared a lot of knowledge about Unikname and supported me out.

 ## Contributions

 <!-- detail your contributions -->